scriptbuzz/aws-dms-postgres-onprem-to-rds-v1/README.md

 ***Provision The Target RDS Postgres 12 Database***

 Follow the RDS database creation wizard.
-I have chosen the settings for convenince and to keep the guide short.
-In your AWS environment, your settings may vary according to your security, performance, and cost optimixation requirements.
+I have chosen the settings for convenience and to keep the guide short.
+In your AWS environment, your settings may vary according to your security, performance, and cost optimization requirements.

 * Login to AWS Management Console and proceeds to the RDS Dashboard.
 * Select Postgres